Svanteberg/Virtual-EEG-electrodes/README.md

     conda activate root
 ```

 All files and folders (data, results, models) will have to be moved to the directory your using.
-Setup your EEG data according to the proposed organization, or create some artificial data using the available script
+Setup your EEG data according to the proposed organization, download the small sample of artificial data, or create some artificial data using the available script

 ```
     python3.7 art_eeg.py